 An Unplanned Encounter: Two Lives Forever Changed

 Against family advice, and without access to abortion, she refuses to give up her baby son.
 She commits her life to the welfare of the child.
 We journey with Mary Louise during the next twenty years as she is rejected by her family, forced to marry, finds herself in an abusive relationship, protects the child as he struggles through education, and eventually regains a belated freedom when her husband, more than twice her age, dies.
 The father refuses to provide support for the child and we learn about his separate life as he returns to his family after the war.
-At first he is financially successful, but then spirals into poverty and walks out on his wife and two children.
+At first he is financially successful, but then spirals into illness and poverty, and walks out on his wife and two children.

 CLICK HERE to download the free bookmark!

 To purchase the softcover, hardcover or e-book version of An Unplanned Encounter, please visit any of the sites below:

 This title is also available through other on-line retailers.

 The initiative for writing, An Unplanned Encounter, came from a meeting with my mother during December 2007.
 She was aged 84.
 It was the last time I saw her alive.
 After many years of telling me my stepfather was my biological father, she confessed to the details of my conception.
 She talked of the physical assault, and added, “ I never dated him” and he was considered to be “the bee’s knees” by her mother.

 The story of An Unplanned Encounter is based on what my mother told me and what I discovered thereafter.
 At the time, she asked me not to take further action while she was alive.
 She was ashamed and had no desire to resurrect old memories.
 I respected her request.